Updated January 2023 – Since 2018 the Ironman 70.3 Thailand is happening in Bangsaen, Chon Buri district.

 You can use Phuket as a base to explore nearby islands and attractions as there are daily boats to Phi Phi, James Bond Island and Similan Islands.

 As I mentioned before, the sea is usually calm, without strong currents.
 I’ve swum in Kata, Karon, Surin, Mai Kao and Kamala.
 All of them were absolutely stunning!
 I didn’t have the chance to cycle in Phuket although I drove a motorbike around the island and saw many cyclists.
-From my perception the drivers respect the cyclers but in some points the roads are quite narrow.
+From my perception, the drivers respect the cyclers but, in some points, the roads are quite narrow.

 In my opinion, Phuket is a great triathlon destination because you can combine a great Ironman race with a relaxing getaway.
-You can travel alone, with your friends or with your husband, wife, kids… it’s the perfect destination for either a family holiday or a romantic getaway.
+You can travel alone, with your friends, or with your husband, wife, kids… It’s the perfect destination for either a family holiday or a romantic getaway.

 Where to stay in Phuket for Ironman 70.3

-The best area to stay when racing the Ironman Thailand is around Bang Tao beach.
-There are several luxury resorts, mid range hotels and apartments for rent in the area.
+The best area to stay when racing the Ironman Thailand is around Bang Tao Beach.
+There are several luxury resorts, mid-range hotels and apartments for rent in the area.

-Our choice was the Angsana Laguna Phuket, the official hotel for the competition.
-I want to be right in the spot where the action happens.
-It’s easier to attend the race briefing, to do the bike check in and I won’t need to wake up much earlier on the race day.
+Our choice was Angsana Laguna Phuket, the official hotel for the competition.
+I wanted to be right on the spot where the action would happen.
+It was easier to attend the race briefing, to do the bike check-in, and I didn’t need to wake up “super extra” early on the race day.